OspreyX/plottable-website/tutorials/index.md

 The majority of the code in `barChart.js` follows what we did in previous tutorials.
 We create axes, scales, plots, and projectors before putting everything into a table to create the chart.
-The new classes used in this example are Ordinal scales and HorizontalBar.
+The new classes used in this example are the Ordinal scale and the Bar plot.

 As always, we start by defining our scales.
-Here, since this is a horizontal bar chart, we want the y scale to be ordinal, the x scale can remain linear.
+Here, since this is a bar chart, we want the x scale to be ordinal, and the y scale can remain linear.

 {% highlight javascript %}
-var xScale = new Plottable.Scale.Linear();
+var xScale = new Plottable.Scale.Ordinal();
-var yScale = new Plottable.Scale.Ordinal();
+var yScale = new Plottable.Scale.Linear();
 {% endhighlight %}

 Next we create the axes, which are very similar to the other axes we have seen.
-However, this time, since we want to use Strings instead of Numbers for the y-axis, we use Category, instead of Numeric.
+However, this time, since we want to use Strings instead of Numbers for the x-axis, we use Category, instead of Numeric.

 {% highlight javascript %}
-var xAxis = new Plottable.Axis.Numeric(xScale, "bottom");
+var xAxis = new Plottable.Axis.Category(xScale, "bottom");
-var yAxis = new Plottable.Axis.Category(yScale, "left");
+var yAxis = new Plottable.Axis.Numeric(yScale, "left");
 {% endhighlight %}

 Now we need to create the actual bar plot.
-As with previous plots, we need to specify the scales and the data to use.
+As with previous plots, we need to specify the scales, data, and projectors to use.
 The only difference is that now are going to make a Bar plot.

 {% highlight javascript %}
-var barPlot = new Plottable.Plot.Bar(xScale, yScale, false);
+var barPlot = new Plottable.Plot.Bar(xScale, yScale, true);
 barPlot.addDataset(barData);
-barPlot.project("y", "country", yScale);
+barPlot.project("x", "country", xScale);
-barPlot.project("x", "population", xScale);
+barPlot.project("y", "population", yScale);
 {% endhighlight %}
-The `false` parameter passed to the Bar plot constructor indicates that the Bar plot should be horizontal.
+The `true` parameter passed to the Bar plot constructor indicates that the Bar plot should be vertical.

 Finally, we put everything in a table to create the chart.
 This looks exactly the same as in previous examples.
 Your final code should look